histograph/installation/README.md

     npm install
     node index.js

-API can also be started with the `--config` command line argument.
+The API can also be started with the `--config` command line argument:

+    node index.js --config /path/to/histograph/config.yml

+Or, start the API with [forever](https://github.com/foreverjs/forever):

+    forever start -a --uid "api" index.js --prod --config /path/to/histograph/config.yml

-Afterwards, the API will be available on [http://localhost:3000](http://localhost:3000).
+Afterwards, the API will be available on [http://localhost:3001](http://localhost:3001).

 ### Download or create NDJSON files